microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 2 - Save To-Do List/User Story 2 - Load To-Do List from File.md

 - if there is no file, then the program should load an empty collection

 ## 🎓Know Before You Start
-The following resources/videos will help you get a better understanding of some of the basic Python concepts that you will use to complete this user story.
+The following resources/videos will help you get a better understanding of some of the basic Python concepts you will use to complete this user story.
-- [Working with Files](https://youtu.be/uQ5BZht9L3A?t=5812) (~ 1 min) - Same video as from previous user story <br/>
+- [Working with Files](https://youtu.be/uQ5BZht9L3A?t=5812) (~ 1 min) - same video from previous user story <br/>
 - [Exception Handling](https://www.youtube.com/watch?v=HQqqNBZosn8&list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6&index=17) (12:53 min) <br/>
 - [Exception Handling Demo](https://www.youtube.com/watch?v=LrRh-V-hYEc&list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6&index=18) (3:57 min) <br/>

 ## 📋Steps

-In order to complete this user story you will need to complete the following tasks:
+In order to complete this user story, you will need to complete the following tasks:

 ### Start your Codespace or Open Visual Studio Code locally
 <details>
 <summary>click <b>here</b> if you are running in Codespaces</summary>

-If you are using a Codespaces, please go into the repo that you created for this project and start the codespace by directly clicking on the Codespace name.
+If you are using Codespaces, please go into the repo you created for this project and start the Codespace by directly clicking on the Codespace name.
 In the case of the image below, the Codespace is named _symmetrical computing-machine_.
-Note however, that each Codespace auto-generates a unique name for that code space so your Codespace name will be different.
+Each Codespace auto-generates a unique name for that instance so your Codespace name will be different.

 ![Start Codespaces](/Track_1_ToDo_App/content-images/github-start-codespace.png)

-This will take you directly into a online visual studio code environment.
+This will take you directly into a online Visual Studio Code environment.

 ![online visual studio code](/Track_1_ToDo_App/content-images/github-start-codespace-02.png)
 </details>